When you are starting a new business, you are always in two minds about starting a partnership business or going, Solo.

 - What happens “if” the business fails or one of the partners want to quit mid-way (very highly probably scenario)?

-Ask the tough questions before you get your favorite buddy to be your business partner.
+Ask the tough questions before you get your favourite buddy to be your business partner.

 And please learn the difference between getting a partner for your business or getting a partner for yourself in the business.